victorlian/VoxSpell/README.md

 #SOFTENG 206 - Assignment 4

 ##TODO - Victor
-1. Visual of Graph
+~~1.
+Visual of Graph ~~
-2. Shift JTree choose label
+~~2.
+Shift JTree choose label~~
-3. Sound Effect
-4. Fonts and colour
+~~4.
+Fonts and colour~~
 ~~5.
 Select wordlist JFileChooser~~
 ~~6.
 Scoring System.~~
-7. Clear stats and history files.
 ~~8.
 Add ticks and cross to quiz~~
 ~~9.
 Make text field larger in quiz.~~
 ~~10.
 Progress Bar for quiz.~~

+12. JLabel for charts.
+3. Sound REWARDS!
+(TRY different punctuations.)
+7. Clear stats and history files.
 11. Text spaces.
+13. Potential redo wordlist?

+User feedback: (urgent)
+1. make starting quiz button more obvious (text/larger button)
+2. Can not find quiz tab (state explictly?)
+3. New vs. Review choice not obvious.
+4. Rename all the mastered/things as more readable things.
+5. Disclaimer for CopyRight

+#TODO - readMe
+1. Include a readMe for bugs/extra features.
+2. Include a UPI
+3. Disclaimer for CopyRight
+4. Warning for wordlist. (at least 10 words each level, should be levels 11) FORMATTING-

 #TODO - report